jeffb4real/ovensensorweb/README.md

 ### Activate your Virtual Environment

-__TODO: not sure if you strictly have to be anywhere to activate and use this my-env.__
+__TODO: not sure if you strictly have to be anywhere to activate and use this my-env__

 Do this from _within_ the mysite project directory: